-The final way to talk about characters is by archetype.
+Character archetypes is the final way to talk about characters.
 This is useful information for populating your world with stock characters or for using as the foundation of any of the character roles as you are creating them.

 There are 12 main character archetypes as categorized by Carl Jung and Joseph Campbell.
 Understanding these archetypes can help you improve as a writer because they illustrate common strengths, weaknesses, and motivations of the most recognizable characters.
 This can give you the foundation from which you can develop your own characters.

-The Explorer – is a character who pushes boundaries to explore the unknown.
+The Explorer is a character who pushes boundaries to explore the unknown.
 The explorer character is curious, relentless, and driven, but can also be unreliable, restless.
-Also, because they are so curious, they are never satisfied for long before finding some new unknown to explore.
+Also, because of their curiosity, they don’t remain satisfied for long before finding some new unknown to explore.

-The Lover – is a character who is driven by their love or their need for love.
+The Lover’s drive, unsurprisingly, stems from their love or their need for love.
 The lover character is passionate and devoted to the point of being willing to sacrifice anything for those they love.

-The Jester – is the funny guy.
-They can be the character who is very laid back or who delivers comedic relief.
+The Jester is the funny guy.
+Often portrayed as very laid back or used to deliver comedic relief.
 Jesters want to enjoy life to the fullest.
 They tend to be likable, funny, and even insightful but can also come off as shallow, or obnoxious.

-The Magician – is a disciplined and inquisitive character who strives to understand the universe so they can use its power for their own purposes.
-They are knowledgeable and powerful but this can make them arrogant and susceptible to being corrupted.
+The Magician is a disciplined and inquisitive character who strives to understand the universe so they can use its power for their own purposes.
+They are knowledgeable and powerful but this can make them arrogant and susceptible to corruption.

-The Sage – also known as the mentor.
-This is a character who is highly knowledgeable.
+The Sage, sometimes known as the mentor, is a character who is highly knowledgeable.
 They often teach the protagonist something important that the protagonist will use in the course of their journey.
 While wise, insightful, and experienced, the sage is often unable to act and is over cautious.

 If you have any questions about archetypes, let me know in the comments.